python/cpython/Doc/howto/unicode.rst

 ---------

-To summarize the previous section: a Unicode string is a sequence of code points, which are numbers from 0 to 0x10ffff.
-This sequence needs to be represented as a set of bytes (meaning, values from 0-255) in memory.
+To summarize the previous section: a Unicode string is a sequence of code points, which are numbers from 0 through 0x10ffff (1,114,111 decimal).
+This sequence needs to be represented as a set of bytes (meaning, values from 0 through 255) in memory.
 The rules for translating a Unicode string into a sequence of bytes are called an **encoding**.

 The first encoding you might think of is an array of 32-bit integers.
 In this representation, the string "Python" would look like this::